Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 SPRINGSTEEN: Welcome, welcome.

 GROSS: (Laughter) Thank you.
-And the occasion for our interview is the publication of his new memoir, "Born To Run."
 You started going to therapy in 1983.
 And at some point, you say, in your 60s, you had a really bad depression.
-And I'm wondering if you thought about during that period when you were very depressed how many people in the world really wanted to be you?
+And I'm wondering if you thought about, during that period when you were very depressed, how many people in the world really wanted to be you?
 And...

 GROSS: Yeah, right.